bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: 'Louis, R. 2007.
 “Can you hear us now?
-Voices from the margin: Using Indigenous methodologies in geographic research”. '
+Voices from the margin: Using Indigenous' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'methodologies in geographic research”. '
       -
         type: text
         marks: